djnavarro/art/content/gallery/scopes/_index.md

 }
 </style>

-"I know who I was when I got up this morning,<br>but I think I must have been changed several times since then" (Lewis Carroll)
+> "I know who I was when I got up this morning,<br>but I think I must have been changed several times since then"<br>(Lewis Carroll)

 <div class="highlight">